Specify the Access Permission Flags settings.

 Read

-Setting this option indicates that the file or the contents of the folder may be read through a web browser.
+Setting this option indicates that the file or the folder contents may be read through a web browser.

 Script

-Setting this option indicates that the file or the contents of the folder may be executed if they are script files or static content.
-Un checking this option only allows static files, such as HTML files, to be served.
+Setting this option indicates that the file or folder contents may be executed if they are script files or static content.
+Unchecking this option only allows static files, such as HTML files, to be served.

 Execute

-Setting this option indicates that the file or the contents of the folder may be executed, regardless of file type.
+Setting this option indicates that the file or folder contents may be executed, regardless of file type.

 Write